altescape/node-gitsearch/README.md

 Git Search
 ==========

-A command line tool utilizing node
+A command line tool utilizing NodeJS, install using NPM.

 Search Github and get a styled list of results based on parameters or use full unstyled JSON output to pipe onto other bash commands like `pbcopy` and `grep`.